Think Opposite: A Movement In One Direction Inevitably Produces A Movement In The Opposite Direction

 In terms of on-site (i.e., in-house) training, the need for live instruction from a true expert has proven itself time and again.

 For example, take a subject like statistical process control (SPC).
 An online program can teach the basics of quality prevention and quality control.
 No doubt about it!

-But the best way for SPC to be taught (and, more importantly, put into immediate practice) is to use an organization's actual processes to demonstrate the value and implementation specifics.
+But what has also proven itself is: the best way for SPC to be taught (and more importantly put into immediate practice) is to use an organization's actual processes to demonstrate the value and implementation specifics.

 But we also believe it must be supplemented or augmented with performance support, performance consulting, coaching and mentoring and the like.